CoderDojoTC/chatgpt-for-teachers/docs/prompts/09a-turtle-graphics.md

 # Turtle Graphics

-You can use ChatGPT to generate turtle graphics code and then use trinket.io to execute the code.
+We can use ChatGPT to generate turtle graphics code and then use [trinket.io](http://trinket.io) to execute the code.
+In these labs we will use ChatGPT to generate Python code and they we will copy the code and paste it into Trinket to test the drawing of the code.
+You might want to create your own account in trinket so you can save your work.
+We will be using the older (free) Python (not Python 3) for our labs.

+We will be drawing on
+a standard screen that is 400x400 in size and the point (0,0) is in the middle of the screen so that ```forward(100)``` will move about 1/4 the length of the screen.

-Before we begin, we should mention that when we need to turn a turtle, we need to give it a command such as ```right(90)``` that tells it to take a 90-degree right turn.
+When we need to turn a turtle, we need to give it a command such as ```right(90)``` that tells it to take a 90-degree right turn.
 We need 360 degrees to make a turtle turn fully around.

-## Simple Turtle Prompt
+## Draw a Square

+### Draw Square Prompt

+We need to tell ChatGPT to use the Python turtle library.

 ```
 Use the Python turtle library to draw a square.
 ```

-## Response
+### Response

 ```python
 import turtle